EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 You will use the `run` command of the Dapr CLI and specify all the options above on the command-line:

-1. Make sure you have started Docker Desktop on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).
+1. Make sure you have started Docker Desktop (or PodMan) on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).

 2. Open the source code folder in VS Code.